adhiraj2001/DontKnow/README.md

 ### 3. Data Loading (Transformation and Migration)

 - At this point we will need to cleanse, transform and anonymize the data if needed.
+(Not our deliverables, but would require some collaboration from other teams)
 - The loading part involves generating a data loader, that is able to sequentially load the entire raw data, and adapt it to the generated DB schema.
 - This data is simultaneously outputted to the final DB, and logs for this process are maintained.
 - Upon completion, a summary of this process, containing the final schema, execution logs, and other details, will be generated.
 At the end of this step, user is able to obtain a final DB from their raw data and JSON schema.

----

 ## Technical Requirements